UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Introduction

 \section{Introduction}

-In the enzyme-catalyzed protein hydrolysis, protein will split at cleavage sites under the catalysis of proteolytic enzymes.
-This process is illustrated in Fig.~\ref{fig:bio process}.
-And it is crucial for a variety of physiological processes, including cell proliferation, immune response, and cell death, etc~\cite{dixit2023road}.
-The positions of enzyme-catalyzed cleavage sites are determined by multiple factors.
+During enzyme-catalyzed protein hydrolysis, proteolytic enzymes cleave proteins at specific cleavage sites.
+This process is illustrated in Fig.~\ref{fig:bio process}, and it is crucial for a variety of physiological processes, including cell proliferation, immune response, and cell death~\cite{dixit2023road, biorender2025}.
 Accurate prediction of enzyme-catalyzed cleavage sites in the substrate proteins facilitates the identification of therapeutic targets and guides drug design~\cite{turk2006targeting}.
-For instance, abnormal protein hydrolysis is closely associated with cancer, viral infections, and neurodegenerative diseases, and predicting the cleavage sites of abnormal proteins under pathological conditions can reveal biomarkers or intervention targets.~\cite{mccauley2016hepatitis, liu2021modular}.
+For instance, abnormal protein hydrolysis is closely associated with cancer, viral infections, and neurodegenerative diseases, and predicting the cleavage sites of abnormal proteins under pathological conditions can reveal biomarkers or intervention targets ~\cite{mccauley2016hepatitis, liu2021modular}.
 Additionally, in the design of enzyme inhibitors or prodrugs, identifying key cleavage peptides, such as those cleaved under the catalysis of HIV enzyme, helps enhance drug specificity and minimize off-target effects~\cite{devroe2005hiv, lv2015hiv}.

-Cleavage sites of proteins with proteolytic enzymes can be identified through peptide specificity assays or high-throughput mass spectrometry, but these experimental methods are often challenging and expensive~\cite{Zheng2020}.
-Therefore, developing efficient computational tools to complement experimental work is highly valuable.
-Recent studies have employed deep learning and traditional machine learning methods to advance the prediction of protein cleavage sites.
-For example, CAT3~\cite{CAT3} predicts caspase-3 cleavage sites based on position-specific scoring matrices (PSSM). {ProsperousPlus}~\cite{ProsperousPlus} integrates multiple methods to comprehensively evaluate cleavage site predictions.
+Mapping cleavage sites experimentally via peptide assays or high-throughput mass spectrometry is arduous and costly~\cite{Zheng2020}.
+Therefore, recent studies have employed machine learning methods to advance the prediction of protein cleavage sites.
+For example, CAT3~\cite{CAT3} predicts caspase-3 cleavage sites based on position-specific scoring matrices (PSSM), and ProsperousPlus~\cite{ProsperousPlus} integrates multiple methods to comprehensively evaluate cleavage site predictions.
+However, these methods generally focus on an individual enzyme system, overlooking shared patterns and failing to generalize to proteases without labeled data.
+This limitation impedes tasks like off-target assessment of therapeutic proteins in human body~\cite{Werle2006, https://doi.org/10.1002/cctc.202401542}.
+Therefore, it is crucial to develop a unified protein cleavage site predictor that can generalize across a diverse range of proteolytic enzymes.